JstnMcBrd/discord-cleverbot/README.md

 ### Creating a bot

-1. Create a new bot account in the [Discord developer portal](https://discord.com/developers/applications/)
+1. Create a new bot account in the [Discord Developer Portal](https://discord.com/developers/applications/)
-2. Copy the access token and application ID of your bot for later
+2. Copy the access token of your bot for later

 ### Setting up the code

 3. Run `git pull https://github.com/JstnMcBrd/discord-cleverbot.git` to clone the repo
 4. Go into the `/accounts` directory, duplicate the `ExampleUsername` folder, and rename it as the username of your bot
-5. Inside the new folder, edit `config.json` and replace `example-user-id` with the application ID and `example-token` with the access token
+5. Inside the new folder, edit `config.json` and replace `example-token` with the access token

 ### Running the code